Sempiternal-Futility/console-password-generator/README.md

 1- Open your OS shell

 &nbsp;
-2- CD into the program's directory
+2- CD into the program's script directory

 &nbsp;
 3- Having .NET 6 Runtime installed on your system, run the command "dotnet run"